walshdanny700/campaign_optimisation/README.md

 ### Steps To Run Application

-For Linux OS You may need to run
+For Linux OS You may need to run in project root directory

     chmod 755 ./gradlew

 Inside Terminal Window of your IDE run the following commands

+    # for linux ./gradlew
     1. gradlew build

     2. gradlew bootRun